-Each quiz will consist of 20 multiple choice and fill-in questions that you will answer by referring to a map that is included with the quiz questions.
-See the Quiz Preparation Guide for the exact countries, cities, and physical features you will need to know for each quiz.
+For each map quiz, you will be asked to identify the city and country for ten locations shown to you on a map.
+Keep in mind that all questions will be fill-in-the-blank.
 You will be given 10 minutes to complete each map quiz.
+See the Quiz Preparation Guide for the exact cities and countries you will need to know for each map quiz.
 Remember that all map quizzes for the entire semester will be available by the second week of classes, so you can complete some or all of these quizzes well in advance of their due dates if you prefer to work ahead.